The Six Biggest Problems With Homegrown Healthcare Analytics Platforms

 2. Difficulty Supporting and Scaling the Analytic Infrastructure (the Winchester Mystery House Phenomenon)

-A homegrown healthcare analytics platform typically consists of custom Extract, Transform, and Load (ETL) processes, proprietary data models, limited data management tools, custom developed reports and dashboards, and non-integrated infrastructure for managing and analyzing big data sets.
+A homegrown analytic solution typically consists of custom Extract, Transform, and Load (ETL) processes, proprietary data models, limited data management tools, custom developed reports and dashboards, and non-integrated infrastructure for managing and analyzing big data sets.
 This makes homegrown solutions very difficult to support, maintain and enhance, particularly as major new analytic requirements need to be addressed.

 Something that illustrates this well is the Winchester Mystery House phenomenon.
 Sara Winchester, the widow of the Winchester guns fortune, believed (due her to superstitions about the ghosts of those shot by Winchester weapons coming to haunt her) that she had to devote her life and wealth to building and adding onto her mansion.
 This resulted in mazes of hallways and rooms, doors that opened to walls or sheer drops, and staircases that led to nowhere.
 This chaos is the product of what happens when there is no initial master plan or blueprint to address future requirements.